Kitaoka's Conjecture and sums of squares: Fields with one nonsquare positive unit

 Furthermore,

 so $\gamma_0\in S$ and $v_p\bigl(\norm{K/\Q}{\gamma_0}\bigr)<v_p\bigl(\norm{K/\Q}{\gamma}\bigr)$, which again contradicts the choice of $\gamma$. \end{proof}

-Note that the conditions of \Cref{Prop:descentGeneralised} are fulfilled by every field that is as in \eqref{AssumLat}, thanks to \Cref{Lemma:EpsilonIndecompSquare} and \Cref{Lemma:TwoOrTwoEpsilon}.
-We also know that if such a field contains $\sqrt2$, then it also contains $\sqrt3$ by \Cref{Lemma:SqrtTwoImpliesSqrtThree}, and hence also $\sqrt6$.
+Note that the conditions of Proposition \ref{Prop:descentGeneralised} are fulfilled by every field that is as in \eqref{AssumLat}, thanks to Lemma \ref{Lemma:EpsilonIndecompSquare} and Lemma \ref{Lemma:TwoOrTwoEpsilon}.
+We also know that if such a field contains $\sqrt2$, then it also contains $\sqrt3$ by Lemma \ref{Lemma:SqrtTwoImpliesSqrtThree}, and hence also $\sqrt6$.
 As the latter is impossible by the previous proposition, we obtain the following corollary.

 \begin{corollary} Let $K$ be as in \eqref{AssumLat}.
 Then $\sqrt2\notin K$. \end{corollary}

 In other words, fields with at least one nonsquare unit that contain $\sqrt2$ do not admit a universal ternary lattice.
 However, $\sqrt2$ is not the only element with such power.